Texas Mesothelioma Lawyer

 The Texas law firm of Danziger & De Llano has a long history of providing personalized, dedicated legal representation to those whose lives have been impacted by exposure to asbestos.
 The firm prides itself on providing high-quality legal guidance and superior, compassionate service.

-Texas residents who have been exposed to asbestos have benefited from the firm’s aggressive, focused representation, successfully winning multi-million dollar verdicts, and negotiating similar settlements that have provided the funds for their medical expenses, as well as compensation for their pain and suffering.
+Texas residents exposed to asbestos have benefited from the firm’s aggressive, focused representation.
+The firm has successfully won multi-million dollar verdicts and negotiated similar settlements that have provided funds for their medical expenses and compensation for their pain and suffering.

 Examples of Danziger & De Llano Settlements and Verdicts